 Composite veneers are made from a tooth coloured resin (similar to that used for tooth fillings) and are close to plastic in nature.
 As resin is porous, it is sensitive to stains.
-If you have composite veneers fitted is advised that you regularly have them professionally polished at your local Rainham practice.
+If you have composite veneers fitted, it is advised that you regularly have them professionally polished at Rainham Dental & Implant Clinic.

-Porcelain veneers are an irreversible dental procedure, so it’s important that you speak to your Rainham Dental & Implant Clinic dentist.
+Porcelain veneers are an irreversible dental procedure, so it’s important that you consider your options in depth with your Rainham Dental & Implant Clinic dentist.
 They will discuss all your options and thoroughly examine your teeth and gums.
-If you are having porcelain veneers fitted then this will usually take two appointments, as the veneers are created to your unique specification in a dental laboratory.
+If you are having porcelain veneers fitted then this will usually take 2 appointments, as the veneers are created to your unique specification in a dental laboratory.